M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Integrated properties of regions

 In Fig. \ref{fig:met_gradient}, we compare our results with the relation reported by \cite{Magrini2010} and \cite{Rogers2022}.
 Their work extends to galactocentric distances larger than 2.5 kpc (up to $\sim$ 8 kpc), exceeding the range covered by the MUSE mosaic, which may explain the observed flattening of the gradient in their study.
 The gradient obtained from the S-calibration, is consistent, and shows comparable scatter ($\approx 0.1$ dex), with that obtained by oxygen abundance determinations via the `direct method' \citep{Rosolowsky2008, Magrini2010, Toribio2016}, which constrains the electron temperature using the \oiii$ \lambda4363$ auroral line.
-The gradient obtained from N$_2$S$_2$H$\alpha$ is consistent with that of \cite{Rogers2022}, which presented oxygen abundance determinations of $\sim$100 \hii\ regions in M33, observed with the Large Binocular Telescope (LBT) as part of the CHemical Abundances Of Spirals (CHAOS) project \citep{Berg2015}, using the weighted-average electron temperature prioritization from \cite{Berg2020} and \cite{Rogers2021}.
+The gradient obtained from N$_2$S$_2$H$\alpha$ is closer to that reported by \cite{Rogers2022} than the gradient derived from the S-calibration, which presented oxygen abundance determinations of $\sim$100 \hii\ regions in M33, observed with the Large Binocular Telescope (LBT) as part of the CHemical Abundances Of Spirals (CHAOS) project \citep{Berg2015}, using the weighted-average electron temperature prioritisation from \cite{Berg2020} and \cite{Rogers2021}.
 Their analysis attributes the offset and scatter among different literature results to the use of a single auroral line for electron temperature determination.
 They find that estimates obtained using multiple auroral lines reduce the inconsistencies among different measurements.
 In addition, aperture effects due to a slit width (1\arcsec) smaller than the typical size of the observed \hii\ regions can affect oxygen abundance determination and lead to discrepancies compared to other estimates \citep{Mannucci21}.

 In Appendix \ref{app:AppC}, we report on weaker emission lines that are detected only in part of our dataset.
-These lines are also used to derive alternative diagnostics for electron density and dust attenuation, leading to consistent results to those presented above.
+These lines are also used to derive alternative diagnostics for electron density and dust attenuation, leading to consistent results to those presented in this section.